 You may, in the development of a new project or product, find that you need a metal part that doesn’t exist yet or needs to be created to custom specifications.
 A quick search reveals any number of metallurgical firms that can create said part for you, but their methods of doing so vary.
-Some create castings and other forgings, and the difference between the two may not be immediately apparent if this is your first time in this situation.
+Some create castings and other forgings, and the difference between Forging and Casting may not be immediately apparent if this is your first time in this situation.
 You want a part that’s going to be reliable and durable, one that’s going to contribute to the excellence of your product or project.
 Which method, then, is more suited to create the part you need at the quality you desire?

 What is Casting?